Brindhhaa/16-Bit-Microprocessor-From-Scratch/Digital_Logic/README.md

       Automation: Unit tests that I automated to test out my CPU

-      Assembler: The assemble to create my instructions
+      Assembler: The assembler to create my instructions

       Sample Assembly Code: A few assembly code files to try some things out on my CPU